Isabelrosa97/Project1/README.md

 # User Story
-As a customer
-I want to easily navigate through a website
-So that I can find procuts and make purchases in a timely manner
+As a customer I want to easily navigate through a website so that I can find procuts and make purchases in a timely manner As a customer I want to easily identify an item so that I can decide whether I want the item or not As a customer I want to sign up for emails so that I can recieve discounts